-Laparoscopic surgery is a minimally invasive technique often used in gynecologic surgeries.
+Laparoscopic surgeries are a minimally invasive technique often used in gynecologic surgeries.
 It is used to for both the treatment and diagnosis of conditions such as ovarian cyst, fibroids, ectopic pelvic floor disorder, certain cancers, etc.1.
 Though often used with gynecologic issues, not all conditions can be treated with laparoscopic surgery.
 You should speak to your doctor to learn about the options available to you or for a second opinion, visit us at 67th Street OB/GYN Total Women’s Health Care to speak to one of our gynecologists in Manhattan to today.

 How is it done?